gardener/landscaper-service/docs/architecture/security-concepts.md

   install service accounts and RBAC objects on the Resource-Shoot-Clusters via their API servers.

 - access 8 (Pod to API server communication): The Landscaper components on the Target-Shoot-Clusters access and manipulate kubernetes objects like Secrets, Service Accounts, Pods, etc. via their API servers.
+It also
+  installs the deployer in the customer namespace on the Target-Shoot-Cluster.

 - access 9 (Pod to API server communication): The ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters have the default access to kubernetes objects on their clusters via the corresponding API